sdegutis/immaculatalibrary.com/app/model/movies/data/passion-of-the-christ/content.md

 ---
-title: 'Passion of the Christ'
+title: Passion of the Christ
-shortTitle: 'Passion of the Christ'
+shortTitle: Passion of the Christ
 year: '2004'
 ---